 + The sharing of trading ideas (using the “Trade” feature)

 The following items are not welcome and will cause me to consider booting you:

-Your presence here is a gift to me.
-I appreciate your making Slope a part of your day.
-Welcome!
+Your presence here is a gift to me, and I appreciate your making Slope a part of your day.
+Thank you!